Bridge to Terabithia (soundtrack): Songs

 Incorporated songs in the film were packaged into the film's soundtrack, which includes a version of "I Learned from You" from the Hannah Montana soundtrack, originally performed by Miley Cyrus and her father Billy Ray Cyrus, and written by Matthew Gerrard and Steve Diamond.
 The film version featured only Miley's vocals and new lyrics written by Gerrard and Diamond.
 Some of the compilation songs in the soundtrack, such as "Look Through My Eyes", "Right Here" and "When You Love Someone" were not featured in the film.
-"Look Through My Eyes" is originally produced by Phil Collins for the soundtrack of the film Brother Bear (2003).
+"Look Through My Eyes" was originally produced by Phil Collins for the soundtrack of the film Brother Bear (2003).
 In 2006, Everlife recorded their rendition of the song for the compilation album Disneymania 4, that was featured in the film's soundtrack.
 "Right Here" is performed by Jeremy Camp from his studio album Stay (2002), and "When You Love Someone" is performed by Bethany Dillon from the album So Far: The Acoustic Sessions, released in 2008.

 Other songs that are not included in the soundtrack, but featured in the film, include Five Stairsteps' "O-o-h Child", Steve Earle's "Someday" and War's "Why Can't We Be Friends?", performed by Zooey Deschanel and the cast of school children in the film.
 Mandy Moore's "Top of the World" is heard in the film, but not included on the soundtrack.
 Besides featuring as Leslie Burke, AnnaSophia Robb also sang "Keep Your Mind Wide Open" which was featured in the closing credits.
 She was initially hesitant to sing the track, as she had never sung professionally before, but yet agreed to do, noting that "the tune kinda took on a life of its own".
-Upon its release, it featured in number 90 in the Billboard Hot 100 charts during March 2007.
+Upon its release, it reached number 90 on the Billboard Hot 100 chart in March 2007.

+A theme song was selected for the Japanese language version of the film: Misia's song "To Be in Love".